diegotf30/auto-schedule/README.md

 # Automatic US Visa appointment scheduling

-This script uses Selenium to automatically schedule a US visa appointment
+This script uses Python's Selenium library to automatically schedule appointments for a specific site that doesnt like to give proper appointments

 ## Requerimientos